Remote Backup Services

 Have any of the following happened to you?

-•Your equipment and data was damaged due to lightening or surge?
+• Your equipment and data were damaged due to lightning or a surge?

 Did you answer yes to any of these questions?